Amir-Naji/Discount/README.md

 # Discount
-It can be run from Class1.cs
+It can be run from Class1.cs from IfTest folder.